 - 3. His Life and Work: Suffering

 - d.
 His Crucifixion (Luke 23:33-53)

-- What is finished?
+- Jesus said, "It is finished."
+What is finished?
 Matthew records that at the moment Jesus died, the huge temple curtain was torn in two from top to bottom (27:51), a powerful indication that Jesus accomplished what he came to do: provide access into the presence of God for believers in Jesus the Christ.